withassociates/notebook.withassociates.com/_posts/2015-08-12-lunch-with-phoenix.md

 **Jamie**:

-> So looking at the controller, well I suppose something interesting
+> So looking at the controller, something interesting is that the directory
-> as well is that it’s uh… the directory that contains your… what
+> that contains what would be called your 'app' in rails is called *web*
-> would be called app in rails is called *web* in Phoenix.
+> in Phoenix.

 ```
 .